CelineTran/Curriculums/Amazon Alexa/Guessing Game/README.md

    Add your first custom intent, (call it “GuessIntent”) Click “Create Custom Intent”

-6. Adding “Sample Utterances” with slots
+6. Adding “Sample Utterances” with slots.
 	Slots are basically a placeholder for difference values.
 So we want to add one that holds the value of the user’s guess.
 We do so like this:
     “My guess is {myNumber}”
     “I guess {myNumber}”